mdn/content/files/en-us/web/security/practical_implementation_guides/tls/index.md

 If data is sent over the web unencrypted, it can be intercepted and read by third parties, who can modify and/or steal the data — this is often known as a [manipulator-in-the-middle](/en-US/docs/Glossary/MitM) (MiTM) attack.
 MiTM attacks have severe consequences for the security of your system.

-All requests and responses should therefore be sent over HTTPS.
+All requests and responses should, therefore, be sent over HTTPS.
 The modern web practically enforces this — all browsers are moving towards requiring [HTTPS](/en-US/docs/Glossary/HTTPS) by default, and many web features can only be used in a [secure context](/en-US/docs/Web/Security/Secure_Contexts).

 ### Solution